-Tourism is recognised by the residents of Grass Valley as an opportunity, however there is mixed perspectives regarding the extent to which it should be promoted.
+Tourism is recognised by the residents of Grass Valley as an opportunity, however there are mixed perspectives regarding the extent to which it should be promoted given the lack of local businesses who would receive any economic benefit from tourism.
 There is concern that external visitors could have a negative impact upon the local environment of the Reserves and disrupt the peace and quiet which is highly regarded by residents.